 Marie Kondo has a specific test to see if you should keep or discard an item.
 It’s called, the Marie Kondo “sparks of joy” test.
 For example, when it comes to hobby tools, you should feel good when you see how they are stored.
 She recommends storing things as much as possible, in an upright position so you get to see where everything is.
 That way you can get started on your project right away instead of searching for the things you need and wasting precious time.

 Marie Kondo will come to your home and organize it for you.
 “American trash bags are amazing,'' says this Japanese expert through a translator.
 She laughs at the American scented trash bags.
 Marie likes Americans so much that she has moved here with her family and is building her business called KonMari Media in California.

 Where in your house do you think you will have the greatest amount of trash?
 In your garage, of course.
-Before beginning to declutter your garage, make sure to have an assortment of trash bags handy.
+Before beginning to declutter your garage, make sure to know how to organize trash bags and have an assortment of trash bags handy.
 For example, forty-two-gallon contractor bags are highly resistant and can accept almost any type of garbage, whether it’s flower pots, magazines or cardboard boxes.
 For clothing that you will donate, use a thirty-three-gallon contractor bag.
 Also have some white permanent markers handy to identify the different types of clothing in the bags.
 If there is recycling in your area, you will need clear garbage bags.

 In summary, you can find pleasure in throwing things away.
 Even if you still like something, you can find pleasure in donating or selling it.
 According to one organizer, it might take a year or more to finalize the decluttering of your home.
 If you use the “Bag a Day”, “Sparks of Joy” or any other method, you will be successful if you remember this mantra.
 “Slow and Steady Wins the Race”.
 Good luck to all.
 Happy decluttering!